eduardosacco/eduardosacco-labs-test/README.md

 ## Cool additions

 To add some fizz to the Crypto page I added a component to show the [animated Metamask logo](https://www.npmjs.com/package/@metamask/logo).
-Also the page will show a [Blockies](https://github.com/ethereum/blockies) icon for the account.
-If Blockies are used in Metamask as account avatars it will show the corresponding one to the connected account.
+Also the page will show the [Blockies](https://github.com/ethereum/blockies) icon for the account.

 To experiment with the theming capabilities of Material UI a theme switcher was added to the NavBar.
 This enables switching from dark to light themes.
 Dark themes are _objectively_ way cooler so thats the default.